GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ### Auto-regressive integrated moving average models (ARIMA)
-Since the auto-correlation and partial auto-correlation function might slightly demand for an auto-regressive model and not for a moving average model, we will skip the later and jump directly to the combined version - ARIMA.
+Since the auto-correlation and partial auto-correlation function might slightly demand for an auto-regressive model and not for a moving average model, we will skip the latter and jump directly to the combined version - ARIMA.

 In the ARIMA world, three parameters are generally required: